Jonathon Porritt: Friends of the Earth

 and encouraged Friends of the Earth to promote practical solutions in its local environmental campaigns, as well as thinking more globally and internationally.

 During his time as director, the membership of the organization expanded from 12,700 to 226,300.

-Looking back in 2012, Porritt stated that becoming director of Friends of the Earth "was probably the best decision of my life."
+Looking back in 2012, Porritt stated that becoming director of Friends of the Earth "was probably the best decision of my life".

 However, his affection for the organization has not stopped him from harshly criticizing it, as he did in 2015, when the group's top ten priority issues list did not include nuclear power.

 Beyond Agenda 21

 Porritt attended United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992, eventually writing an introduction for The way forward : beyond Agenda 21 (1997).

-From 1993–1996 he chaired Stakeholder Forum for a Sustainable Future, then known as United Nations Environment and Development UK (UNED UK).
+From 1993 to 1996, he chaired Stakeholder Forum for a Sustainable Future, then known as United Nations Environment and Development UK (UNED UK).
 The organization encourages international stakeholders to engage in decision-making for sustainable development.

 Forum for the Future

 With Sara Parkin and Paul Ekins, Porritt founded Forum for the Future in 1996, a sustainable development charity.

-The nonprofit offers advice on sustainability planning to multinational companies including Kellogg's and Unilever.
+The nonprofit offers advice on sustainability planning to multinational companies, including Kellogg's and Unilever.

 After founding Forum of the Future, Porritt largely withdrew from party politics to concentrate on non-partisan political work.

 Sustainable Development Commission

-In 2000 Porritt was appointed the inaugural Chair of the incoming Labour government's Sustainable Development Commission (SDC), set up by prime minister Tony Blair.
-He was reappointed twice for three-year terms, the last of which began 26 July 2006.
+In 2000, Porritt was appointed the inaugural Chair of the incoming Labour government's Sustainable Development Commission (SDC), set up by prime minister Tony Blair.
+He was reappointed twice for three-year terms, the last of which began on 26 July 2006.
 From 2000 to 2009, Porritt chaired the SDC.

 He was, however, critical of the Labour government for its environmental record and its pro-nuclear stance, and has campaigned against nuclear power.

 While at SDC, Porritt encouraged the work of economist Tim Jackson, whose SDC report Prosperity Without Growth was later published as a book under the same title.
 Since retiring from the SDC in September 2009, Porritt has publicly supported the report's analysis of economic growth as it relates to environmental and human well-being, and the potential for a sustainable economy.

 The Sustainable Development Commission closed on 31 March 2011.

 Population Matters

-Porritt is a patron of the population concern charity Population Matters, (formerly known as the Optimum Population Trust).
+Porritt is a patron of the population concern charity Population Matters, formerly known as the Optimum Population Trust.
 Porritt has stated that population growth is a serious threat to the global environment and that family planning, including both birth control and abortion, is a part of the answer to global warming.
 He recommends that people should have no more than two children.